School Data Backup Strategies Before Migration: The 3-2-1 Rule for Zero Data Loss

 The 3-2-1 Backup Rule Explained for Schools

-The 3-2-1 backup rule is the gold standard for data protection.
+The 3-2-1 backup rule is the gold standard for data protection, endorsed by the U.S. Cybersecurity and Infrastructure Security Agency (CISA).
 It states:

 Applying 3-2-1 to School Data Migration